 All the devices that you connect to your computer system through Parallels will be displayed (and can be accessed and controlled) on both the operating systems that you are using.

 Parallels on Mac allows the users to use the same cloud storage space for both Mac and Windows operating systems.
 This feature is extremely useful and makes it a lot easier to find and access stored documents; you won’t have to search through multiple storage spaces to find the required file.

 Another valuable feature of Parallels Desktop for Mac is that it also keeps your virtual machine safe along with your Mac device.
 The software uses encryption to keep your data on the virtual operating system protected from potential hackers.

-This feature is highly useful for professionals who are almost always on the go but do not prefer to carry their computers everywhere.
+This feature is highly useful for professionals who are usually on the go.
 However, the remote access feature is only available with yearly subscription plans of Parallels Desktop.

-Parallels offers more than 30 additional tools for simplifying tasks like downloading videos, taking screenshots, and cleaning your computer’s drive with just one click.
+Parallels offers more than 30 additional tools for simplifying tasks.
+These include downloading videos, taking screenshots, and cleaning your computer’s drive with just one click.
 However, just like the remote access feature, Parallels’ toolbox is also only available with yearly subscription plans.

 The incorporation of Metal API makes Parallels compatible with Windows graphic design applications and games that run on DirectX 11, along with DirectX 9 and 10 apps.
 The former versions of Parallels Desktop didn’t support DirectX 11 software.
 According to the company, the 3D graphics improvements in the latest version of Parallels Desktop results in 15% faster performance of CAD software and games.